Karunabist/learning/README.md

 - Mathematical logic is the study of formal logic within mathematics.
 - Mathematical logic is massively use in computer science e.g in boolean data type and may more.
+- predicate: A predicate is a statement or mathematical assertion that contains variables, sometimes referred to as predicate variables, and may be true or false depending on those variables' value or values.

 #### [Logic](https://en.wikipedia.org/wiki/Logic)